ARGUMENTS FROM BIOLOGY

 developed.
 Such an ethic, by showing respect for the individuals that make

-up the biosphere, would also show respect for the biosphere as a whole, thus
+up the biosphere, would also show respect for the biosphere as a whole,

 achieving the aims of holistic environmentalism.
 It is clear that a rights